Mersen130/Quarantine_Assistant/README.md

 There are 3 types of dashboards, namely user dashboard, doctor dashboard and admin dashboard.

-### User dashboard (`/dashboard/`)
+### User dashboard (`/dashboard/` `/`)

 This is the entrypoint for a regular user.
 The title above the calendar shows the user's quarantine start date which is created when the user create an account.
 The calendar is dynamic, it shows the current date.
 The bottom half presents COVID-19 related tips and news.
 The tip and news on the dashboard is selected form the database randomly.
+The url `/` will direct the uesr to the dashboard if he/she is logged in.

-### Admin dasboard(`/dashboard/`)
+### Admin dasboard(`/dashboard/` `/`)

 The admin can get infos of all the normal users and doctors, by clicking the User card in the dashboard, the admin will be routed to the userList page which shows all the users with their userid, userName, email, date start quarantine, region.
 By clicking the Doctor card in the dashboard, the admin will be routed to the doctorList page which shows all the doctor with their userid, userName, email, doctorCertificate and region.
 Admin is able to delete any normal user and doctor by clicking the delete button besides the user.
+The url `/` will direct the uesr to the dashboard if he/she is logged in.

-### Doctor dashboard(`/dashboard/`)
+### Doctor dashboard(`/dashboard/` `/`)
 The doctor dashboard shows a tip and a piece of news that related to the COVID-19.
 Both the tip and the news are randomly select from the database.
+The url `/` will direct the uesr to the dashboard if he/she is logged in.

 ## Q&A